AmairaniR/school_dashboard/README.md

 #NYC Public School Classification Dashboard

-This dashboard is part of a larger project that attempts to classify NYC public school using and unsupervied machine learning model.
+This dashboard is part of a larger project that attempts to classify NYC public school using an unsupervied machine learning model.
 The full github repository can be found [here](https://github.com/es2681/student_analysis_project).

 ##[Link to Dashboard](https://amairanir.github.io/school_dashboard/)